 BEHIND OUR PRODUCTIONS

-We host and develop a number of programs in Texas and nationwide—from meets to festivals to seminars and dance parties—each focused on creating and sustaining communities that offer equal opportunity for women and girls.
+We host and develop a number of programs in Texas and nationwide—from meets to festivals to seminars and dance parties—each focused on creating and sustaining creative and entrepreneurial communities that offer equal opportunity for women and girls.
+In the last year, we've provided a platform of visibility, outreach and financial opportunity to 900+ Texas-based women-identifying and non binary creatives, business owners and nonprofit leaders.
 Since we've been in operation, we've thrown more than 50 events, totaling 15,000 guests.
-We've provided a platform of visibility, outreach and financial opportunity to 300+ Texas-based women artists, 400+ women-owned businesses and women activists.
 Our productions center around the following tenets: